KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 If the view doens't observe the keyboard context, it will be unresponsive to context changes.
 If your view doesn't react when you tap the shift or numeric key, that is most probably the cause.

 Once your keyboard is created, KeyboardKit will observe context changes to automatically update the keyboard, e.g. when the keyboard type changes.

-## Going further

-If you followed the example above, you should now have a `SystemKeyboard`-based keyboard that observes the keyboard context and automatically does a bunch of things right out of the box.

-Have a look in the documentation for more articles on how to configure KeyboardKit, create your own service implementations etc.

-You can also have a look at the demo app, which replaces most services with demo-specific implementations.